45L Energy Efficient Home Tax Credit:

 The good news for remodelers is that there are separate tax credits for sustainable improvements to your home, such as the residential energy property credit and the renewable energy tax credit.

-In order to claim the energy-efficient home credit, you must have a qualified, independent agent verify and certify that your home meets the requirements.
+How do I claim the 45L tax credit?
+In order to take advantage of this credit, you must have a qualified, independent agent verify and certify that your home meets the requirements.
 The agent will use IRS-approved software for this process and provide you with official certification if the residence meets the standards.

 Once your residence is certified, you can claim the credit with IRS Form 8908, Energy Efficient Home Credit.
 You will not be required to submit the certification, but you should keep it on file so you can produce it if required.